BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/rohan.md

 - **Lucky Shot** `ACTIVE`

-Aldor must re-roll failed To Hit and To Wound rolls with his bow.
+Aldor must re-roll failed To Hit and To Wound rolls with his [bow][Bow].

 </div>